 The Zapier Platform is free for anyone to use to connect an app to Zapier, and is self-serve from creation to deployment.
 For simple apps with easy APIs, no code may be required.

-While apps connected to Zapier without the official support of the app developer cannot be made public in Zapier's App Directory, they can be used internally by you and your teammates.
+While apps connected to Zapier without the official support of the app developer can't be made public in Zapier's App Directory, they can be used internally by you and your teammates.

 If an app is not yet supported, there are several workarounds that may allow you to accomplish your goals: